kgateway-dev/kgateway/docs/content/guides/security/local_rate_limiting/overview.md

 ## Architecture

 The following image shows how local rate limiting works in Gloo Edge.
 As clients send requests to an upstream destination, they first reach the Envoy instance that represents your gateway.
 Local rate limiting settings are applied to an Envoy pod or process.
 Note that limits are applied to each pod or process.
-For example, if you have 5 Envoy instances that are configured with a local rate limit of 10 requests per second, the total number of requests per second that are allowed is 50 (5*10).
-In a global rate limiting setup, this limit is shared between all Envoy instances.
+For example, if you have 5 Envoy instances that are configured with a local rate limit of 10 requests per second, the total number of allowed requests per second is 50 (5*10).
+In a global rate limiting setup, this limit is shared between all Envoy instances, so the total number of allowed requests per second is 10.

 Depending on your setup, each Evnoy instance or pod is configured with a number of tokens in a token bucket.
 To allow a request, a token must be available in the bucket so that it can be assigned to a downstream connection.
 Token buckets are refilled occassionally as defined in the refill setting of the local rate limiting configuration.
 If no token is available, the connection is closed immediately, and a 429 HTTP response code is returned to the client.